algosup/2024-2025-project-3-quickest-path-team-8/documents/technical_specifications/technical_specifications.md

 4. **Graph Validity**:
    - Ensure logical consistency by detecting and resolving cycles in regions expected to be acyclic.

-### Verification Process

-The system employs a dedicated data validation tool to enforce these criteria.
-The tool:

-- Logs errors and categorizes them into format errors, duplicate entries, disconnected nodes, and detected cycles.
-- Generates a summary report with actionable recommendations for resolution.

-For a detailed explanation of the validation tool’s workflow, refer to **Section 6.2: Data Validation Tool**.

 ### Importance of Data Integrity

 - **Accuracy**: Ensures that the graph reflects real-world connectivity for path calculations.
 - **Performance**: Reduces computational overhead by eliminating redundant or invalid data.
 - **Reliability**: Guarantees that the dataset can handle large-scale queries without logical inconsistencies.

+For the detailed workflow and technical implementation of the data validation process, refer to **Section 6.2: Data Validation Tool**.

 ## 5. System Architecture